MTRAC Advanced Transportation

-This 1-year program accelerates the transition of university research ideas to real-world products and applications in the transportation space by providing up to $100K in funding and access to industry mentors.
+This 1-year program accelerates the transition of university research ideas to real-world products and applications in the transportation space by providing up to $100K in funding and access to industry mentors with all awarded projects requiring a cost share from the investigator/institution.
 The program reinforces the State of Michigan’s Michigan Strategic Fund (MSF), the MEDC and U-M’s commitment to use entrepreneurship as a catalyst for economic growth in the State and beyond.

 It is open to researchers in institutions of higher education, hospital systems, as well as non-profit research centers in the State of Michigan.
-This hub is jointly run by the U-M Center for Entrepreneurship and U-M Office of Technology Transfer in partnership with the Michigan Economic Development Corporation.
+This hub is run by Innovation Partnerships at the University of Michigan and supported by the Michigan Economic Development Corporation.
 Funding decisions are made by an external oversight committee consisting of investors, industry personnel and innovation partners.

 Focus areas include but are not limited to: mobility solutions; advanced materials; robotics and autonomy; sensors; electric vehicle drivetrain / propulsion; software / controls / data; advanced manufacturing processes.